gmeneguz/vscode-styled-components-generator/README.md

 # Styled Component Generator

-Automate the creation of Components folder in React (currently only web supported).
+Automate the creation of Components folder in React.

 ## Features